FrankBoylan92/azure-docs/articles/active-directory/authentication/concept-authentication-methods.md

 | Voice call                     | No                     | MFA and SSPR              |
 | Password                       | Yes                    |                           |

-> \* Windows Hello for Business, by itself, does not serve as a step-up MFA credential.
-For example, an MFA Challenge from Sign-in Frequency or SAML Request containing forceAuthn=true.
-Windows Hello for Business can serve as a step-up MFA credential by being used in FIDO2 authentication.
-This requires users to be enabled for FIDO2 authentication to work successfully.

 All of these authentication methods can be configured in the Azure portal, and increasingly using the [Microsoft Graph REST API](/graph/api/resources/authenticationmethods-overview).